 This determination isn't made in a vacuum.
 It follows a clear framework that weighs the information's sensitivity against the real-world consequences of its exposure.
 Three core factors guide this decision: the specific impact on national security, the type and severity of potential damage, and the formal authority of the person making the classification.
 Each element plays a crucial role in ensuring that information is protected appropriately, without being overly restrictive.
 Understanding this process helps clarify why certain documents receive the protections they do.

-Assessing National Security Impact
+Assessing the Risk to National Security

 The primary factor in classifying a document is its potential impact on national security.
 Each classification level corresponds directly to a specific degree of anticipated harm.
 According to official security classification guidelines, the distinctions are quite clear.